 Central African Republic

-The EITI Board has decided to temporarily suspend Central African Republic’s status as EITI Compliant, effective 10 April 2013, due to political instability.
-The Board determined that EITI CAR does not currently have a recognised government necessary for effective EITI implementation.
-In accordance with the EITI Rules, Central African Republic may apply to lift the suspension at any time.
+On the 10 April 2013, the EITI Board decided to temporarily suspend the Central African Republic’s status as EITI Compliant, due to political instability.
+The Board held that EITI CAR does not currently have a recognised government necessary for effective EITI implementation.
+In accordance with requirement 1.7.b of the EITI Standard, Central African Republic may apply to lift the suspension at any time.

 - Establishment of 16 regional EITI sub-committees.